 Make sure your appliances are inspected for adequate ventilation.
 A supply of fresh air is important to help carry pollutants up the chimney, stovepipe or flue, and is necessary for the complete combustion of any fuel.
 Never block ventilation air openings.

 CPSC recommends that every home should have at least one CO alarm that meets the requirements of the most recent Underwriters Laboratories (UL) 2034 standard or International Approval Services 6-96 standard.
-CPSC recently completed work with UL to improve the CO alarm standard to improve the reliability of alarms, and reduce the potential for nuisance alarming.

 Recall Program to Replace Vent Pipes

 Consumers should also have the vent pipes on their heating systems inspected.
-In 1998, virtually the entire furnace and boiler industry together with the manufacturers of high-temperature plastic vent (HTPV) pipes joined with CPSC to announce a vent pipe corrective action program.
+In 1998, virtually the entire furnace and boiler industry together with the manufacturers of high-temperature plastic vent (HTPV) pipes joined with CPSC to announce a vent pipe recall program.
 The program's purpose is to replace, free of charge, an estimated 250,000 HTPV pipe systems attached to gas or propane furnaces or boilers in consumers' homes.
 The HTPV pipes could crack or separate at the joints and leak CO.

 Consumers can check the vent pipes attached to their natural gas or propane furnaces or boilers to determine if they are part of this recall.
 They can be identified as follows: the vent pipes are plastic; the vent pipes are colored gray or black; and the vent pipes have the names "Plexvent®," "Plexvent®II" or "Ultravent®" stamped on the vent pipe or printed on stickers placed on pieces used to connect the vent pipes together.
 Consumers should also check the location of these vent pipes.
 For furnaces, only HTPV systems that have vent pipes that go through the sidewalls of structures (horizontal systems) are subject to this program.
 For boilers, all HTPV systems are subject to this program.
 Other plastic vent pipes, such as white PVC or CPVC, are not involved in this program.